WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

     // examples
     ```

-    > 4. How does behavior differ across hardware?
+    > 4. How does behavior differ across processors?
 What new fingerprinting surfaces will be exposed?

     On hardware without FMA support, it will be calculated with two roundings.
 This will allow us to differentiate between
     - processor generations on Intel (newer generations come with FMA support).